-Mucenici- a traditional Romanian honey and walnuts pastry is a recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.
+Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

 The pastries are made from a yeast dough filled or not with walnuts, baked in the shape of an eight, soaked in a delicious syrup, and glazed with honey and more walnuts.